 Constipation is common in individuals with LGS.
 The discomfort of constipation can trigger bad behavior.
 It can be difficult to detect, but hard small stools or even liquid stools around a stool ball within the rectum can be signs.
 Constipation is an often overlooked but readily treatable condition.
-Aiming for one soft stool daily, with diet modification or medication, may help.
+Talk to your child's doctor about how to treat their constipation.

 As you see, there is a lot a parent or caregiver can do to lessen the impact of triggers.
 Most of these suggestions do not require any medication or prescription treatments.
 As always, it is best to discuss these with your doctor.
 He or she can help you put a plan in place that may lessen the impact of your child’s seizures.